cannnAvar/Sword/README.md

 # Sword
-game made in pure javascript
+game made(not finish) in pure javascript